 The following list of tools are optional for students who use them in daily instruction and who may find them useful during administration.
-If the tools are provided to students during administration, it is recommended that students have ample opportunity to practice with the Practice Tests using these tools.
+It is recommended that students have ample opportunity to practice using the following tools on the Practice Tests.

-- Rulers and Protractors: For computer-based assessments, required tools will be provided through the TestNav platform.
-Schools may not provide their own rulers and protractors in the grades where rulers and protractors are provided tools (see Table 4.0). - Mathematics Reference Sheets: For computer-based testing, mathematics reference sheets are available to students in High School for every item through the testing platform in the tab called "Exhibits."
+• Rulers and Protractors: For computer-based assessments, required tools will be provided through the TestNav platform.
+Schools may NOT provide their own rulers and protractors in the grades where rulers and protractors are provided tools (see Table 4.0).

+- Mathematics Reference Sheets: For computer-based testing, Mathematics reference sheets are available to students through the "Exhibits" tab on the testing platform.
 However, schools may choose to locally print and provide copies to students during testing.
-If providing students with printed copies of the mathematics reference sheets, the following protocols must be followed: - The printed copies must be the MSDE-approved mathematics reference sheets, available at https://support.mdassessments.com/. - The copies must be free of any writing or notes. - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing.
+If providing students with printed copies of the Mathematics reference sheets, the following protocols must be followed: - The printed copies must be MSDE-approved Mathematics reference sheets, available at https://support.mdassessments.com/. - The copies must be free of any writing or notes. - If students write on the reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after the test Session.
+A clean copy should be provided for any remaining testing.